 Our modular, 136,000 square-foot facility was designed for growth.
 It currently has three production suites, with the ability to accommodate five as we look ahead to bringing new therapies onto the market.

 IN-HOUSE QUALITY CONTROL AND TESTING

 We believe in the critical importance of understanding the quality of our investigational AlloCAR T™ products, which is why we operate the entire scope of product testing and maintain an open data strategy in-house.

 Cell Forge 1 is a carbon-free facility that is fully powered by electricity, much of which will be delivered by the 2,400 solar panels on the rooftop.

 CF1 received LEEDv4 Interior Design and Construction Gold certification.

 We included large windows throughout the facility to promote a culture of transparency and connection.
 Open workspaces, as well as the facility’s proximity to Allogene’s Headquarters, allow for regular cross-functional collaboration.

 LEARN MORE ABOUT ALLOGENE'S MANUFACTURING CAPABILITIES

-Some AlloCAR T™ products for Allogene's clinical trials are currently manufactured in a dedicated, purpose-built GMP suite by a contract manufacturing organization (CMO), which is expected to remain a component of our manufacturing strategy.
+Some AlloCAR T™ products for Allogene's clinical trials are currently manufactured in a dedicated, purpose-built GMP suite by a contract manufacturing organization (CMO).